 The idea of God as a unification of opposites, as a wholeness that encloses a coincidentia oppositorum, as an encompassing Spirit that unifies, contains, and is All, is not limited to spiritually esoteric traditions.
 It is, for example, a foundational idea in Hegelian metaphysics.
 Hegel, even in his early writings, speaks out against the idea of the Divine as alien, remote, and purely transcendent.
 For Hegel, as he writes in his "Fragment of a System," God is the unification of the opposition of the one and the many-or, as he puts it, the infinite and the finite.
 But not, he claims, simply as a dead relation among a universe of multiplicity, a unity as conceptual abstraction.
-Rather, God is a "living unity of the manifold."8
+Rather, God is a "living unity of the manifold."

 For the symbolists, who attempted to communicate a spiritual or universal experience in the language of the sensible and particular, symbols-those objects, images, words, or actions that correspond-are an ideal tool.
 For if the symbol is that which corresponds, then every word, every object in nature, every action, is a symbol that manifests the mystery of the Divine.
-Thus did Baudelaire pen the hypnotic suggestion that "man passes through a forest of symbols."9 the original Greek verb sym-ballein, meaning "putting together."
+Thus did Baudelaire pen the hypnotic suggestion that "man passes through a forest of symbols."

+The mystery of the symbol lies in the inner contradiction implied by this theory, a contradiction between the necessary duality of two realms and a monistic "one thing."
+Carlo Sini has suggested that the origins of the word "symbol" both imply and resolve such a contradiction.
+According to Sini, the term derives from the original Greek verb sym-ballein, meaning "putting together."
 The symbolon was the broken half of an object that could be united with its other half to serve as a means of recognition.
 Thus the symbol is a fragment of an original whole.
 Sini describes the symbol as a very special kind of sign.
 The symbol, like any sign, still refers or signifies, yet the signifier and signified are not "other."
-"The symbol," claims Sini, "does not refer to an 'other,' to a 'different from itself' but still to itself, to the 'same'-the other to which the symbol refers is still to itself...
-Each [part] is there to say that it is what it is because it derives its being from the unity that contained it, that kept it together."10
+"The symbol," claims Sini, "does not refer to an 'other,' to a 'different from itself' but still to itself, to the 'same'-the other to which the symbol refers is still to itself. . . .
+Each [part] is there to say that it is what it is because it derives its being from the unity that contained it, that kept it together."